naveedausaf/flowmazondotnet/.iac/modules/aca_app/README.md

 ### Assumptions

 - This module assumes that a cloudflare zone already exists for the apex domain, a subdomain of which is going to be mapped to the ACA app via a CNAME record.
-The Zone ID of this zone is waht is provided as value of input variable `cloudflare_zone_id`.
+The Zone ID of this zone is what is provided as value of input variable `cloudflare_zone_id`.

 ### Rate Limiting Rule

 - On paid plans, you can create multiple reate limiting rules and different rate limiting rules for different hostnames in the zone.

-  However, on the free plan, you can have just one Rate Lmiting Rule and this may only be created at the zone level.
+  However, on the free plan, you can have just **one Rate Limiting Rule per zone** and this may only be created at the zone level.

   **To be able to work with the CloudFlare Free plan, this module creates a zone-level rate limiting rule.
 BEWARE THAT:**
   - the rule would apply to all CNAME and A records in the zone that are proxied through cloudflare.
   - On `terraform delete` the rule would be deleted.
-This may be problem if yo u have other DNS records on the zone that are proxied through Cloudflare for they would lose the protection of that rule also.
+This may be problem if you have other DNS records on the zone that are proxied through Cloudflare for they would lose the protection of that rule also.

-- The slight complication with a zone-level rate limiting rule (at least on the free plan), is that it may already exist even if you can't see it in the Cloudflare Dashboard (perhaps you created it in the CloudFlare UI and later deleted it?).
+- A slight complication with a zone-level rate limiting rule (at least on the free plan), is that it may already exist even if you can't see it in the Cloudflare Dashboard (perhaps you created it in the CloudFlare UI and later deleted it?).
 If such a rule does exist and you can't see it in the UI, all that creating a new rule in the UI would do is enable the existing rule.

   So in Terraform code I assume the rule if it exists is called `"default"`.
 I got this name by executing the following cURL, which returned all ruleset.
   From this I picked out the "name" of the ruleset for